-Four preliminary Build Alternatives, and four modifications to these alternatives were evaluated for noise effects.
+Four preliminary Build Alternatives, and four modifications to these alternatives were evaluated for noise impacts.
 Modeled noise receivers were primarily residential, but also included an equestrian center and a neighborhood playground.
-The noise analysis determined that out of 93 representative receptors, between 26 and 40 depending on the alternative alignment, were predicted to have noise levels that approach or exceed the FHWA noise abatement criteria or that substantially exceed the existing noise abatement criteria; therefore, the proposed project would result in traffic noise effects.
+The noise analysis determined that out of 93 representative receptors, between 26 and 40 depending on the alternative alignment, were predicted to have noise levels that approach or exceed the FHWA noise abatement criteria or that substantially exceed the existing noise abatement criteria; therefore, the proposed project would result in traffic noise impacts.

-Noise abatement measures were considered and analyzed for each effected receptor location.
-One noise barrier was found to be both reasonable and feasible and is recommended for incorporation into the project, depending on the selected alternative.
-This barrier is located along the Common Alignment at Craddock Drive and would be incorporated into all possible alternative and modification combinations except for those that include Modifications A and B. The noise barrier would benefit 19 receivers located along Craddock Drive.
+Noise abatement measures were considered and analyzed for each impacted receptor location.
+Two noise barriers were found to be both reasonable and feasible and were recommended for incorporation into the project, one of which would be chosen, depending on the selected alternative.
+The first barrier is located along the Common Alignment at Craddock Drive and would be incorporated into all possible alternative and modification combinations except for those that include Modifications A and B. The noise barrier would benefit 19 receivers located along Craddock Drive.
+The second barrier is located along the Common Alignment at Green Mound Drive using Modification B. The noise barrier would benefit 7 receivers located along Green Mound Drive.